moneil3/mat301-1/homework/ps4.md

 1. Create three tables: Customers, Orders, and OrderItems.

 2. Why do we need an OrderItems table?
+***'An order items table is needed because one order may have mutiple products and this cannot be shown in an orders table alone'***

 3. Create linked tables in MS Access.